 What does ESSER stand for?

-Since March 2020, the federal government has passed three relief packages in response to the COVID-19 pandemic that includes unprecedented support for K–12 schools.
+In response to the COVID-19 pandemic, the federal government passed three relief packages that include unprecedented support for K–12 schools.
 This support is called ESSER, which is an acronym for Elementary and Secondary School Emergency Relief.

 Combined, the legislation provides more than $193 billion in aid to state education agencies (SEAs) which must sub-award 87.5 - 90% to school districts.
 An additional $9.7 billion has been directed to governors to spend at their discretion and support private schools.
 The majority of relief funds will be disbursed based on the proportion of Title I funds a state or district received in the most recent fiscal year.
 Relief Funds and Title I Funds are otherwise unrelated.